 Making a baby (getting pregnant) is complex.
 Multiple things have to go right for both the man and the woman.
-Therefore, there are many causes of infertility in women and men.
+Therefore, there are many causes of infertility that make it difficult to get pregnant.

 A woman’s fertility can be affected by:

-- Problems with your reproductive system (fallopian tubes, cervix, uterus, ovaries).
-This might include a blockage, cancerous or noncancerous growths, scarring, enlarged ovaries, or an abnormal opening of the cervix.
+- Problems with your reproductive system, including your fallopian tubes, cervix, uterus, or ovaries.
+This might include a blockage, growths, scarring, enlarged ovaries, or an abnormal opening of the cervix.